 The Contractor shall monitor groundwater observation wells and piezometers within the Contract limits.
-Measure water levels observed in each observation well as outlined in [Note to Consultant- Cite Hydrogeological Investigation report and include with contract documents] and whenever any system or component failures are discovered.
+Measure water levels observed in each observation well as outlined in the Hydrogeological Investigation Report and whenever any system or component failures are discovered.
 Submit the water level records to the Consultant on a weekly basis.

 Measure groundwater extraction rates at each point, including at all discharge points using flow meters and maintain records by means of data loggers.
 This data shall be provided to the Consultant on a weekly basis.
 Also maintain data for submission to the MOECC.